Dantezz025/Roblox-Fast-Flags/README.md

 ```

 ### No Animations
-<small>Stops the game from trying to replicate your animations in the server.
-You dont have animations in the server but you do for your client</small>
+###### Stops the game from trying to replicate your animations in the server.
+You dont have animations in the server but you do for your client
 ```
 {
     "DFIntReplicatorAnimationTrackLimitPerAnimator": "-1"